 Symptoms tend to be minimal with 1st-degree uterine prolapse.
 In 2nd- or 3rd-degree uterine prolapse, fullness, pressure, dyspareunia, and a sensation of organs falling out are common.
-Lower back or coccygeal pain may develop.
-Constipation is possible.
+Lower back pain may develop.
+Incomplete emptying of the bladder and constipation are possible.

 Symptoms of vaginal prolapse are similar.
 Cystocele or rectocele is usually present.

 Urinary incontinence is common.
-The descending pelvic mass may intermittently obstruct urine flow, causing urinary retention and masking stress or overflow incontinence.
-Urinary frequency and urge incontinence may accompany vaginal prolapse.
+The descending pelvic organs may intermittently obstruct urine flow, causing urinary retention and overflow incontinence and masking stress incontinence.
+Urinary frequency and urge incontinence may accompany uterine or vaginal prolapse.

 Diagnosis is confirmed by speculum or bimanual pelvic examination.
 Vaginal ulcers are biopsied to exclude cancer.
 Simultaneous urinary incontinence requires evaluation.